IGSR/igsr-web/igsr_data.md

 The International Genome Sample Resource (IGSR) presents all the data it has on the 1000 Genomes samples through the [1000 Genomes FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/) and the [mirror site](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/) hosted at the NCBI

 Currently this FTP site contains the three main releases of the 1000 Genomes Project.
+If you have any questions about where to find the data please email [info@1000genomes.org](info@1000genomes.org)

 ##1000 Genomes Phase 3 release